mmubarak0/simple_shell/README.md

 ## The Gates of Shell”, by @spencerhcheng, featuring @julienbarbier42

 #### issues:
-- getline reads the last space atr the end of the string (user input). and then _tokenize treates it as (token).
-- return value for _tokenize function? or any other function?

 - convert getline to our own _getline
 - _strdup function is needed